Timeline of HIV/AIDS: 1980s

 April 24 – San Francisco resident (and supposed gay sex worker) Ken Horne is reported to the Center for Disease Control with Kaposi's sarcoma (KS).
 Later, in 1981, the CDC would retroactively identify him as the first patient of the AIDS epidemic in the US.
 He also had Cryptococcus.

 October 31 – Gaëtan Dugas pays his first known visit to New York City bathhouses.
 He would later be incorrectly deemed "Patient Zero" for his supposed connection to many early cases of AIDS in the United States.

-December 23 – Rick Wellikoff, a Brooklyn schoolteacher, dies of AIDS in New York City.
+December 23 – Rick Wellikoff, a 37-year-old schoolteacher, dies of AIDS in New York City.
 He is the fourth US citizen known to die from the illness.

 A Zairian woman and a French woman die in late 1980 of Pneumocystis pneumonia in the Claude Bernard Hospital in Paris.

 A 36-year-old Danish homosexual male dies in the Rigshospitalet in Copenhagen from Pneumocystis pneumonia.